“…and I wept over them, and men and women sprang into being from the tears which came forth from my Eye.”

 returning with the wild rice cupped in your hands,

 returning to the village troubled with long winter,

-returning with news of hidden crops of long seeds in the river.
+returning with news of hidden crops in the river.

 You told your families so they would not go hungry,